MBradley1985/SAGE26/README.rst

 Addtionally, ``SAGE`` can be configured to read trees in `HDF5 <https://support.hdfgroup.org/HDF5/>`_ format by setting ``USE-HDF5 = yes`` in the ``Makefile``.
 If the input trees are in HDF5 format, or you wish to output the catalogs in HDF5 (rather than the default binary format), then please compile with the ``USE-HDF5 = yes`` option.
+This is set to ``yes`` by default.
+Ensure that you have the HDF5 libraries installed and that the ``Makefile`` is configured to find them.

 Running the code
 ================